PKuts/HydroSHEDS_data_analytics/README.md

 Key outputs will be saved to the data/HydroSHEDS/bt_out/ directory, as listed above.

 Troubleshooting

 If GeoPandas encounters an error while trying to use Fiona, force it to use Pyogrio:

+Linux/macOS

-Linux/macOS: export GEOPANDAS_IO_ENGINE=pyogrio
+export GEOPANDAS_IO_ENGINE=pyogrio

+Windows (PowerShell)

-Windows (PowerShell): $env:GEOPANDAS_IO_ENGINE="pyogrio"
+$env:GEOPANDAS_IO_ENGINE="pyogrio"

 On Python 3.8, the notebooks already include a shim for importlib_resources to ensure whitebox works correctly.

 Known Limits

 The internal-confluence strategy emphasizes major junctions.
 Very small headwater basins may be filtered out by the ACC thresholds.

 The HydroSHEDS (3″) resolution implies pixels of approximately 90 m.
 Pixel-based area approximations assume a near-equatorial cell size, so it's best to use equal-area reprojection for accurate polygon areas.

 Reproducibility

 The tunable parameters are listed in the notebooks (see the Parameters table above).

 If you change the thresholds, expect a different number of pour points and basins.

 License

 Released under the MIT License — feel free to use, copy, modify, and distribute.

 Questions & Contributions

 Got a fix or a cool idea?
 Pull requests (PRs) are super welcome!
 Open an issue if you have questions, or start a discussion.